MahanVeisi8/FashionTagger/README.md

 ### **Accessing the Application**
 Once the application is running, you can access it via your web browser at `http://localhost:5000`.

+## **Project Architecture**

+Fashion Tagger is a multi-layered project, consisting of data preprocessing and model training, followed by the development of a web application that serves as the interface for the AI model.
+Here's a brief overview of each layer:

+### **1. Data Preprocessing and Model Training**
+The first layer involves data preprocessing and training the AI model.
+The **Fashion Product Images Dataset** is cleaned, and labels are encoded using one-hot encoding.
+The images are then transformed and augmented to enhance the model's learning.
+The model itself is an ensemble of convolutional neural networks (CNNs) including EfficientNet, ResNet, and MobileNet, which have been fine-tuned for optimal performance.

+For a detailed explanation of this process, including code and experiments, please refer to the [Model Training and Preprocessing Documentation](link-to-detailed-training-readme).

+### **2. Application Structure**

+#### **Backend**
+The backend of the Fashion Tagger application is built using Flask, a lightweight web framework for Python.
+It handles the following key tasks:
+- **Model Inference**: Once an image is uploaded, the backend preprocesses the image and uses the trained model to generate predictions.
+- **Routing and API Management**: Flask manages the routes that connect the frontend to the backend, handling user requests and returning the predicted labels.
+- **File Handling**: Uploaded images are temporarily stored, and their predictions are linked for easy access and display.

+#### **Frontend**
+The frontend is designed to provide a user-friendly interface for interacting with the model.
+It includes:
+- **HTML/CSS/JavaScript**: The static pages are built using HTML for structure, CSS for styling, and JavaScript for dynamic elements.
+- **Responsive Design**: The frontend uses the Bulma CSS framework to ensure that the application is responsive and accessible on different devices.
+- **User Interaction**: The frontend allows users to easily upload images and view the predictions in a clear and visually appealing manner.

 ## **Preview of Application Pages**

 Here are previews of the key pages in the application: